-Private Resources: Funds that an owner or developer obtains from an independent third-party financial institution; development funds from sources other than the federal government, state, public agencies, and local municipalities; owner or developer capital assets.
+Private Resources: Funds that an owner or developer obtains from an independent third-party financial institution; development funds from sources other than the federal government, state governments, public agencies, and local municipalities.
+It is owner or developer capital assets.

 Priority Funding Area: Classified by census blocks that include designation as an urban area or urban cluster in the 2010 Census, boundaries that intersect a 1⁄2 mile buffer surrounding existing or planned mass-transit stations, existing or planned sewer service from an adopted wastewater facility plan, existing or planned water service from an adopted public drinking water supply plan, local bus service provided 7 days a week.
+See the State Plan of Conservation and Devvelopment on the State of Connecticut's Office of Policy and Management website.